Skip to content

 If the packaging is damaged or opened

-Pads must remain sealed to stay effective. -
+Pads must remain sealed to maintain effectiveness.

 When the expiry date is approaching or has passed

-When the 2-year manufacturer warranty has expired
+When the two-year manufacturer warranty has expired

 Replacement is recommended at customer discretion.